galderz/qollider/README.md

 These steps are optional and can be further expanded to say, build a particular dependency of Quarkus, or execute another testsuite.
+By limiting its dependencies and keeping them isolated, Qollider makes it very easy to share reproducers with others.

 ## Dependencies